-Table 2.17.
-Specifications-Lectura Silenciosa de Palabras: Palabras Básicas (Decoding: Beginning Words)
+Table 2.18 Specifications-Lectura Silenciosa de Palabras: Palabras Básicas (Decoding: Beginning Words)

-Code 107 Specifications Silent measure, the task is to read the onscreen word and choose the onscreen picture that depicts the word from among four onscreen pictures total.
+Code 107 Specifications Silent measure.
+The task is to read the onscreen word and choose the onscreen picture that depicts the word from among four onscreen pictures total.
 The pool of words includes words that share at least a full syllable with the keyword.
 Each word is required to be clearly depicted in a simple illustration.
 The illustration for each word in the pool appears onscreen with three other illustrations, each designed as much as possible to depict a feasible misreading of the onscreen word.
 For example, where the word is casa , other illustrations might show capa or caja .
 A selection must be made for the student to go on to the next item.
 Score is correct selections per minute.
-Item Pool Up to 35 items presented in random order Duration tion 1 minute, speeded CCSS en español LF.1.3.e - Decodifican palabras de dos y tres sílabas siguiendo patrones básicos Alignment al dividir las palabras en sílabas.
+Item Pool Up to 35 items presented in random order Duration 1 minute, speeded CCSS en español Alignment LF.1.3.e - Decodifican palabras de dos y tres sílabas siguiendo patrones básicos al dividir las palabras en sílabas.

-Figure 2.13.
-Sample Item-Lectura Silenciosa de Palabras: Palabras Básicas (Decoding: Beginning Words)
+Figure 2.13 Sample Item-Lectura Silenciosa de Palabras: Palabras Básicas (Decoding: Beginning Words)

-Lectura Silenciosa de Palabras: Decode the co ISCI Palabras Básicas Decoding: onscreen word and choose the picture that matches.
-1 Beginning Words T
+Lectura Silenciosa de Palabras: Decode the casa Palabras Básicas Decoding: Beginning Words onscreen word and choose the picture that matches.

-Table 2.18.
-Specifications-Construir Palabras: Completar Dos Sílabas (Building Words: Two Syllables Missing)
+Table 2.19 Specifications-Construir Palabras: Completar Dos Sílabas (Building Words: Two Syllables Missing)

+Code 125

-Code 125 Specifications Students build a given word using a set of syllable options for each position in the word.
-The word is given in audio and shown in a picture, and two empty boxes are shown into which students will pop one syllable apiece to form the word.
-A set of four syllables is given as answer options for each box.
-Score is correct box completions per minute.
-Item Pool Up to 35 items presented in random order, each with two scorable boxes Duration 2 minutes, speeded CCSS en español Alignment LF.1.3 - Conocen y aplican la fonética y las destrezas de análisis de palabras al nivel de grado, en la decodificación de palabras.
+Specifications Students build a given word using a set of syllable options for each position in the word.
+The word given in audio and shown in a picture, and two empty boxes are shown into which students will po one syllable apiece to form the word.
+A set of four syllables is given as answer options for each box Score is correct box completions per minute.

+Item Pool Up to 35 items presented in random order, each with two scorable boxes

+Duration 2 minutes, speeded

+CCSS en español Alignment

-Figure 2.14.
-Sample Item-Construir Palabras: Completar Dos Sílabas (Building Words: Two Syllables Missing)
+Figure 2.14 Sample Item-Construir Palabras: Completar Dos Sílabas (Building Words: Two Syllables Missing)

-2.4.4.
-Level 4: Multi-Syllable Words
+2.4.4 Level 4: Multi-Syllable Words